Using the NCUA Examiner's Guide as a Resource to Help Your Credit Union

 One of the hardest parts of preparing for an audit or exam is knowing how to study.
 What some people forget is that the NCUA actually lets you know what they’ll be looking for before they show up.

-The NCUA gives credit unions a head start two ways (we’ll cover the second shortly).
+The NCUA gives credit unions a head start two ways.
 First, they keep the NCUA examiner’s guide on their website.
 The guide can be a reference of audit and exam proceedings, and it may help you understand what your examiner will be looking for, and why.

-You can access the information from the NCUA examiner’s guide in two places: you can review the older material here.
-This first link is for older chapters of the NCUA regulations that haven’t been updated as of 2018.
-The newer, revised material is stored in the online NCUA examiner’s guide here.
-The material in the updated guide has been updated as of August 2018.
+You can access the information from the NCUA examiner’s guide online here.
+The material in the updated guide has been updated as of July 2022.

 NCUA Supervisory Priorities Letter